 INTENTIONAL ATTUNEMENT: FROM MIRROR NEURONS TO INTERSUBJECTIVITY

-The sharp distinction, classically drawn between the first- and third-person experience of actions, emotions and sensations, appears to be much more blurred at the level of the neural mechanisms mapping it.
-The gap between the two perspectives is bridged by the way the intentional relation is functionally mapped at the neural level by mirror mech-anisms.
-By means of a shared neural state realized in two different bodies that never-theless obey to the same functional rules, the “objectual other” becomes “another self”.
+The sharp distinction, classically drawn between the first- and third-person experience of actions, emotions, and sensations, appears to be much more blurred at the level of the neural mechanisms mapping it.
+The gap between the two perspectives is bridged by the way the intentional relation is functionally mapped at the neural level by mirror mechanism.
+By means of a shared neural state realized in two different bodies that nevertheless obey the same functional rules, the “objectual other” becomes “another self”.

 ED TRONICK United States

-Ed Tronick, a developmental neuroscientist and clinical psychologist, is a world class researcher and teacher recognized internationally for his work on the neurobehavioral and social emotional development of infants and young children, parenting in the U.S. and other cultures, and infantparent mental health.
-Dr. Tronick is a University Distinguished Professor of Psy-chology at the University of Massachusetts, Boston; Director of the UMB Child Development Unit; Research Associate in Newborn Medicine at the Brigham and Women’s Hospital; and a Lecturer in Pediatrics at the Har-vard Medical School.
-He is also on the faculty of the Maternal and Child Health at the Harvard School of Public Health and Human Development at the Harvard School of Education, and a a member of the Boston Psychoanalytic Society and Institute.
+Ed Tronick, a developmental neuroscientist and clinical psychologist, is a world-class researcher and teacher recognized internationally for his work on the neurobehavioral and social-emotional development of infants and young children, parenting in the U.S. and other cultures, and infant-parent mental health.
+Dr. Tronick is a University Distinguished Professor of Psychology at the University of Massachusetts, Boston; Director of the UMB Child Development Unit; Research Associate in Newborn Medicine at the Brigham and Women’s Hospital; and a Lecturer in Pediatrics at the Harvard Medical School.
+He is also on the faculty of Maternal and Child Health at the Harvard School of Public Health and Human Development at the Harvard School of Education, and a member of the Boston Psychoanalytic Society and Institute.

-abnormal developmental processes which are embedded in the moment by moment emotional and social exchanges of infants and young children and their caregivers.
+abnormal developmental processes that are embedded at the moment by moment emotional and social exchanges of infants and young children and their caregivers.

 THE STILL-FACE AND THE DYNAMIC PROCESS OF HUMAN MEANING MAKING

-The fundamental significance of making meaning for humans about themselves in relation to the world of people, the inanimate world and to their own self is instantiated by the Still-Face para- digm.
+The fundamental significance of making meaning for humans about themselves in relation to the world of people, the inanimate world and to their own self is instantiated by the Still-Face paradigm.
 The findings on the Still-Face show that making of meaning is a dynamic process made at multiple brain and systems – psychobiological or neurosomatic – systems.
 While meanings can be made and are made endogenously, they are more typically co-created with another in an active exchange of information.
 That exchange is messy.
 It is characterized by mismatches and matches of meanings and their repair.
-Successful meaning making results in an expansion of consciousness and generates attachment and relationships, resilience and trust.
+Successful meaning-making results in an expansion of consciousness and generates attachment and relationships, resilience and trust.
 Failure to make meaning shrinks and constricts consciousness, and generates distrust and fragility.
 Research on humans from my laboratory on genetics, physiology, emotions, epigenetics and caretaker-child and adult interactions will be presented to illustrate this conceptualization.
-The talk will use video tapes of the Still-Face in infants, children, and adults to elaborate my thinking.
+The talk will use videotapes of the Still-Face in infants, children, and adults to elaborate on my thinking.